philmander/browser-bunyan/README.md

 be around **27kb** whereas `browser-bunyan` is < **4kb**, including its built-in log streams.
 With ES Modules and tree-shaking this can be reduced further.

+## Current status

+Browser Bunyan was originally forked from an already mature library with a rich feature set and stable API.
+Furthermore, the browser environment is less complex that server (no streams etc).
+Consequently, I've found it doesn't need much work.
+Hopefully this is a testament to the quality of the codebase.
+So, don't be too concerned if you don't see that much activity in this repo.
+Please do raise issues for bugs, feature requests and ideas.

 ## Install

 ```